ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 ## Issue: People are unexpectedly blocked from communicating in Microsoft Teams

 In this case, people are reporting unexpected issues communicating with others in Microsoft Teams.
 Examples:
-- A user is unable to find another user in Microsoft Teams.
+- A user searches for, but is unable to find, another user in Microsoft Teams.
-- A user cannot select another user in Microsoft Teams.
+- A user can find, but cannot select, another user in Microsoft Teams.
-- A user can see another user, but cannot select or send messages to that other user in Microsoft Teams.
+- A user can see another user, but cannot send messages to that other user in Microsoft Teams.
-- A user can see and select another user, but cannot communicate with that user in Microsoft Teams.

 ### What to do

 Determine whether the users are affected by an information barrier policy.
+Depending on how policies are configured, information barriers might be working as expected.
+Or, you might have to refine your organization's policies.

 1. Use the **Get-InformationBarrierRecipientStatus** cmdlet with the Identity parameter.